History of Prague

 1945: The Prague uprising and the "liberation" of Prague by the Soviet army.

-1948: Czechoslovak coup d'état - Communist Party of Czechoslovakia, with Soviet backing, assumes control of the country, leading to four decades of communist dictatorship.
+1948: Czechoslovak coup d'état - Communist Party of Czechoslovakia, with Soviet backing, assumes control of the country, leading to four decades of communist rule.

-1968: Prague Spring - period of political liberalisation lead by Alexander Dubček, who was elected the First Secretary of the Communist Party of Czechoslovakia.
+1968: The Prague Spring - a period of political liberalisation led by Alexander Dubček, who was elected the First Secretary of the Communist Party of Czechoslovakia.
 Efforts to reform communism were ultimately thwarted by the invasion of Czechoslovakia by the Soviet Union and other members of the Warsaw Pact.

 1989: The Velvet Revolution, so named because it is non-violent, starts on the 17th November.
 Student and other popular demonstrations against communism result in the collapse of communist rule, and the country's conversion to a parliamentary democracy.
 Vaclav Havel is elected President of Czechoslovakia.

 1990: First free elections after the communist era.

 1993: 01 January, Czechoslovakia splits in two and the Czech Republic is founded.

 1993: 26 January, Vaclav Havel elected first president of the Czech Republic.

 1999: 12 March, Czechia becomes a member of NATO.